-Cohort summary Data sources The CRANE Database (consented cases only) linked with Hospital Episode Statistics (HES) Birth years 13 years: 2000 to 2012 Linkage between HES and CRANE data only available for births up until 2012.
-Denominator 9,403 CRANE-consented children linked to HES records with cleft type agreement between both datasets.
+Cohort summary Data sources The CRANE Database (consented cases only) linked with Hospital Episode Statistics (HES) Birth years 13 years: 2000 to 2012 Linkage between HES and CRANE data only available for births up until 2012 Denominator 9,403 CRANE-consented children linked to HES records with cleft type agreement between both datasets.
 Numerators 3,653 children with additional congenital malformations, identified using ICD-10 codes Q00-Q99 Countries England What did we find?
-The presence CP (53.0%), for Body systems The presence of additional congenital malformations was most common in children with CP (53.0%), followed by those with BCLP (33.5%), UCLP (26.3%), and then CL (22.2%).
-Recommendations Given the frequency of certain structural malformations, clinicians should consider standard screening for children with a cleft.
-Establishing good links with paediatric and genetic services is recommended.
+Overall, 38.85 The presence CP (53.0%), for Body systems system, musc % of children with a cleft had additional congenital malformations. of additional congenital malformations was most common in children with ollowed by those with BCLP (33.5%), UCLP (26.3%), and then CL (22.2%). s most likely to be affected by additional malformations were the circulatory culoskeletal system and digestive system.
+Recommendations Given the fre standard scre Establishing g quency of certain structural malformations, clinicians should consider eening for children with a cleft. good links with paediatric and genetic services is recommended.